luqmanmalik/Analysis-MathML/README.md

 __Calculus__ is the first installment in the eight–part analysis sequence by mathematician and author Michael Spivak. __CLC_FE__, therefore, is the first installment in my corresponding eight–part solution sequence.

 __Part V (Epilogue)__ of the book concludes with chapters on the construction of the real numbers and a demonstration of the uniqueness of the real numbers.
-In response, I explore a forking of the Peano–Dedekind construction of **N** with an extension to **&real;** that revisits some fundamental assumptions about (0, &inf;).
+I use this method to explore a forking of the Peano–Dedekind construction of **N** with extensions to **&real;** that revisits some fundamental assumptions about (0, &inf;).
 In doing so, I am considering the arguments of Weierstrass/Spivak, and Robinson's **NA**.

 __Required tech()__ All of my repositories are Safari–centric.
 Given the simplex design of the page–frame (HTML_CSS, MathJax) versus the complex embedding of the carousel<sup>4</sup> main–frame (JS, PHP, c++), a browser–universal repository seems exessive and idyllic at this stage.